blurry16/cv-discord-command-sender/README.md

 # cv-discord-command-sender
-Minecraft is a bot that executes commands when receiving a command in Discord.
-Was made for Cubeville CW plot members adding/removing.
+A bot that executes Minecraft commands when receives a command in Discord.
+Originally was made for Cubeville CW plot members adding/removing without its owner needing.
 ## !!!
 TO USE YOU HAVE TO HAVE OPENED MINECRAFT WINDOW WITHOUT OPENED CHAT ON HOST COMPUTER !!!